lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

    :alt: first step to access FileBrowser

 .. warning::
-   You cannot launch FileBrowser from read-only data folders if .
+   You cannot launch FileBrowser from read-only data folders since FileBrowser requires write permissions.

 Click EXECUTE FILEBROWSER button in the upper-right corner of the explorer.